 The AI Slop Farm Becomes the Knowledge Supply Chain

-AI slop is not only bad content on the internet.
-It is a production system: cheap generated pages, synthetic images, search targeting, programmatic advertising, answer-engine retrieval, and future training data all connected by incentives that reward volume before knowledge.
+Treat AI slop as merely bad content on the internet and you miss the machinery behind it: a production system of cheap generated pages, synthetic images, search targeting, programmatic advertising, answer-engine retrieval, and future training data, all connected by incentives that reward volume before knowledge.

 Not Just Bad Posts